zukunft/zukunft.com/docs/llm/json_structure.md

 `{"name": "science"}` / `{"name": "law"}`.
 On import the name-only entry merges with the canonical definition in its home file — no data duplicated.

+A long json file is not a problem.
+The json files are data, not code, so the "reduce to the max" rule of the code does not apply to them: more data is better, and a file with thousands of values or calc-validation entries is as welcome as a short one, as long as each entry follows the rules of this document.
+Never shorten a file to make it easier to read; split it by topic if a reader needs a smaller unit (see *Split a large domain* below).

 ### The home file is the one imported **first**, not the one that sounds canonical

 Which file owns a phrase is decided by the **import order**, because the first